-Cardiovascular disease (CVD) is the leading cause of death for men and women in the United States.
-It kills nearly one in four Americans and costs \$312 billion per year, more than 10 percent of annual health expenditures.
-Considering the toll of cardiovascular disease, measures that assess clinical care performance and patient outcomes are critical to reducing the negative impacts of CVD.
+In the United States, cardiovascular disease (CVD) kills nearly one in four Americans, making it the leading cause of death for men and women in the United States.
+CVD accounts for more than 10 percent of annual health expenditures, costing \$312 billion per year.1 Considering the toll of cardiovascular disease, measures that assess clinical care performance and patient outcomes are critical to reducing the negative impacts of CVD.